 Moreover, we may not locate suitable acquisition opportunities, and this inability could impair our ability to grow or obtain access to technology or products that may be important to the development of our business.

-Other General Risks Applicable to Apexigen
+Other General Risks

 The COVID-19 pandemic could adversely impact our business including our ongoing and planned clinical trials and preclinical research.